chunkyguy/chunkyguy.github.io/_posts/2026-03-04-simple-uicollectionview-transitions.md

   <source src="/assets/2026-03-04-simple-uicollectionview-transitions/demo.mp4" type="video/mp4" />
 </video>

 Did I say 2 `UICollectionViewController`?
-Sorry I mean one.
+Sorry I meant one.
 The only thing that is changing is the `collectionViewLayout` that is powering the `UICollectionView`.

 ```swift
 class TileLayout: UICollectionViewFlowLayout {